 Then stir in the rest of the ingredients.
 Bring the sauce to a boil then reduce the heat and let it simmer for 8-10 minutes.
 That's all!
 You now have delicious homemade BBQ sauce.

-To make the tasty and tangy sauce just right for you, you can easily adjust the taste with more or fewer herbs, extra black pepper or chilli (if you like it hot) and more or less sweetener depending on how tangy you like your barbecue sauces.
+To make the tasty and tangy sauce just right for you, you can easily adjust the taste with more or fewer herbs, extra black pepper or chili (if you like it hot), and more or less sweetener depending on how tangy you like your barbecue sauces.

 Just keep tasting and adding a few more spices and sweetener as it thickens and the water evaporates.
 If you evaporate the liquid too much, and the sauce becomes too thick, you can always add a little water or apple cider vinegar to the sauce.